Government and Community Relations

 Share your engagements and events

-Extract all possible benefits from your events and engagements by allowing us to help build your network and further cultivate relationships with elected officials, communicate your successes to the public and throughout UC (news stories, blog posts, media contacts), and identify event attendees with the potential to make a big gift.
-Please use this survey and excel template to share your engagement information.
+Extract all possible benefits from your events and engagements by allowing us to help build your network and further cultivate relationships with elected officials, communicate your successes to the public and throughout UC (news stories, blog posts, media contacts).

 Ag Day at the Capitol